zenonas/snmpjr/README.md

 Snmpjr will catch and raise any exceptions that happen in Java land and raise them as RuntimeErrors while preserving the message.

-When you request an Array of Oids these will be pulled sequentially
+When you request an Array of Oids these will be packaged in a single PDU up to a maximum(configurable).

 ## Contributing